ashpursglove/Ashs_PDF_Manipulator/README.md

 **It’s organised.
 Unlike your Downloads folder.**

-## How to Run This Thing
+## How to Just Run This Thing

-There's now an exe!! go nuts!
+There's now an exe release!!
+Download and go nuts!

 ## How to Build This Thing if You're OG